galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 ---
 title: "Getting Started with Gatsby, Fast and Slow"
-datePublished: "2019-07-21 16:34:04 +0800  (Don't forget to edit before publishing!)"
+datePublished: "2019-07-21T16:34:04+08:00"
-teaser: "Get a website up and running quickly with Gatsby while understanding what makes it tick"
+teaser: "Get a website up and running quickly with Gatsby while understanding what makes it tick."
 ---

 > If Gatsby is new to you, check out my previous post, [Why My Blog Is Built with Gatsby](../why-my-blog-is-built-with-gatsby), where I explain what Gatsby is, how it works and the thinking behind why I chose to use it to build my site.